-National Goals of the Southwest Pediatric Device Consortium (PDC)
+Goals of the SouthWest national Pediatric Device innovation Consortium (SWPDC)

-As an FDA-funded Pediatric Device Consortium (PDC), the SWPDC possesses several short- and long-term goals that will enhance the development, production and distribution of pediatric medical devices.
+As a FDA-funded Pediatric Device Consortium (PDC), the SWPDC possesses several short- and long-term goals that will enhance the development, production and distribution of pediatric medical devices.

 Develop and implement strategies that will sustain a productive needs-driven pipeline of new pediatric devices.